kaikaew13/VisualisingTarjan/MANUAL.md

 ## UI Overview

-### Main Interface
+### Main Interfaces
-The main interface consists of the following components:
+The main interfaces consists of the following components:
 1. **Graph visualisation area** - Displays the graph and computed SCCs.
 2. **Navigation menu** - Constains algorithm options between basic, All-Different and Hamiltonian Cirucuit constraint as well as import graph button and link to GitHub repository.
 3. **Animation control panel** - Contains play, pause, next, previous, clear buttons as well as animation speed slider.